 No, there is no charge to hold stocks.
 You can hold the stocks for as long as you want before selling them.

 No, there is no tax levied on dividends.

 Yes, your deposits are safe as they are being held by a licensed and regulated partner.
 Our partner for global stocks is a member of the SIPC, which protects securities customers of its members up to $500,000 (including $250,000 for claims for cash).
 Explanatory brochure available upon request or at www.sipc.org.

-Securities trading is offered to self-directed customers by Hisa App.
-Brokerage services are provided by:
+Securities trading is offered to self-directed customers by Hisa.
+Hisa has received a no-objection from the Capital Markets Authority of Kenya to offer the securities trading to the Kenyan public.
+Brokerage services are provided by the following: